Improvements on some partial trace inequalities for positive semidefinite block matrices: Inequalities about two partial traces

 Similarly, the map $\Phi$ is {\it completely copositive} if it is $m$-copositive for all $m\ge 1$.
 Furthermore, $\Phi$ is called completely PPT if the block matrix $[\Phi (A_{i,j})]_{i,j=1}^m$ is PPT for all $m\ge 1$ whenever $[A_{ij}]_{i,j=1}^m\ge 0$, i.e., $\Phi$ is both completely positive and completely copositive.
 It is well known that both the determinant map and the trace map are completely PPT; see \cite[p.
 221, 237]{Zhang11} and see \cite[Chapter 3]{Bha07} for more standard results of completely positive maps.

 In 2014, Lin \cite{Lin14} proved that $\Phi (X)= (\tr X)I+X$ is a completely PPT map.
-Two years later, Lin \cite{Lin16} obtained that $\Psi (X)=(\tr X)I-X$ is a completely copositive map.
-In the present section, we first provide an alternative proof of Lin's results, our proof is substantially based on Corollary \ref{coro25}, it is of course quite different and concise from \cite{Lin14} and \cite{Lin16}.
-Moreover, we obtain some new matrix inequalities involving both the first and the second partial trace.
-Our results are improvements on inequalities (\ref{eqhl}) and (\ref{eqq4}).
+Two years later, Lin \cite{Lin16} obtained that $\Psi (X)=(\tr X)I-X$ is a completely copositive map; see \cite{Li20laa} for related applications.
+It is easy to see that the completely copositivity of these two maps can also be deduced from Choi's result (\ref{eqchoitr2}).
+In this section, we shall obtain some new matrix inequalities involving both the first and the second partial trace.
+Our results are improvements on (\ref{eqhl}) and (\ref{eqq4}).